How to Create A Business Website in 6 Easy Steps

-Whether you’re starting a new business or growing an existing business, you need a website.
+Whether you’re starting a new business and writing a business plan or rebranding and growing an existing business, you need a business website.

 Today’s consumers expect businesses to have websites.
 They consider a website to be a sign of a reputable business.
 They want the convenience of learning more about a business whenever they want… and without having to talk to anyone.

-You simply can’t afford not to have a business website.
+You can’t afford not to have a business website.

-The problem is that many business owners are intimidated about setting up their own website.
+The problem is that many business owners are intimidated about setting up their own websites.

 We’re here to put your minds at ease.

-Here are 6 simple steps to help you create a professional business website.
+Here are 6 steps to create a business website:

 Here’s what you need to know…